For residential property managers

 Lease lifecycle

-Track renewals, answer lease clause questions with direct citations, and help with operational follow-ups grounded in your uploaded leases.
-For legal questions or official forms, the assistant points you to consult a professional.
+Track renewals, answer lease-clause questions with direct citations, and handle operational follow-ups grounded in your uploaded leases.
+For legal questions or official forms, the assistant points you to a professional.

 Example input